onflow/fcl-js/packages/interaction/README.md

 # @onflow/interaction

-> This module provides an ADT (Abstract Data Type) that represents the underlying data required by the `send` function.
+This module provides an ADT (Abstract Data Type) that represents the underlying data required by the `send` function.
 It provides function in which to modify the interaction.

+# Status

+- **Last Updated:** April 21st 2020
+- **Stable:** Yes
+- **Risk of Breaking Change:** Medium

+This is a keystone data structure in how the SDK works.
+We will strive for backwards compatibility in any changes to this, as it also makes our lives easier.
+Now that we have a stable encoding package for creating what needs to be signed in transactions, we will be bringing this data structure closer to what those functions need.

+Known Upcoming Changes:

+- We will be changing some of the underlying fields and data so they are more inline with `@onflow/encode`

 # Install